kookiatsuetrong/cool/README.md

 ```
 Then navigate to http://localhost:2000, you will see a greeting!

-# MVC View Engine and Database
+# Using View and Database
 ```es6
 class MyController extends Controller {
 	member view  = new View();